Lupiv08/Crowd-funding/README.md

 # Crowdfunding

 A simple Ethereum-based crowdfunding decentralized application (dapp) where you can start and fund crowdfunding projects.
-It uses Ether, a cryptocurrency, as the medium of exchange (currency).
+It uses Ether, a cryptocurrency, as the medium of exchange (currency).Took help from Crowdfunding application created in Openberry.

 ## Prerequisites